How to Go to An Open House: 12 Steps to Follow

 Step 3: Get preapproved for a mortgage if you want to buy

-This is another step that you can go ahead and skip if you are not looking to buy at the moment — but if you are, then getting preapproved for a mortgage while you are still in the process of attending open houses will ensure you’re only spending time touring homes that you can actually afford to buy.
+This is another step you can go ahead and skip if you are not looking to buy at the moment.
+But if you are, then getting preapproved for a mortgage while you are still attending open houses will ensure you’re only spending time touring homes that you can afford to buy.

-If you do get preapproved for a mortgage, but you’re not totally sure what you want, it is a great idea to attend open houses that are within the price you are approved for to see what you will get for your money in the area (or areas) you are looking at.
+If you do get preapproved for a mortgage but are not totally sure what you want, it’s a great idea to attend open houses within the price range you are approved for to see what you will get for your money in the area (or areas) you’re looking at.

 Step 4: Decide how to organize your notes

-No matter why you’re going to an open house, you probably want it to be a learning experience of some kind, and in order to remember what you learned, you’ll want to take notes.
+No matter why you’re going to an open house, you probably want it to be a learning experience.
+To remember what you learned, you’ll want to take notes.

-There’s no doubt that the homes will start to all blur together if you don’t have a way to keep track of your experiences.
-Take notes, photos, and videos if you like, and be sure to highlight the specificities of the home that make it stand out.
+There’s no doubt that the homes will start to blur together if you don’t have a way to keep track of your experiences.
+Take notes, photos, and videos if you like, and highlight the home’s specific features that make it stand out.
+Document what you loved or didn’t love about each home after each visit to avoid forgetting your experience.

 Step 5: Confer with experts about common red flags

-When you are attending an open house, whether or not you are interested in buying right now, looking for potential damage will give you a greater understanding of the home’s price and help you know what red flags to look out for.
+When attending an open house, whether or not you are interested in buying right now, looking for potential damage will help you better understand the home’s price and identify red flags.
 Local real estate agents, home inspectors, and home contractors can help give you an inside scoop on common issues with homes in your area and their signs.

 The big ones to check for typically include: